cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_12.md

 #### Turn 2
 * **Advisor Watchlist**
-   1. If a desired advisor was not acquired in turn 1, there is a 90% chance one will appear in turn 2.
+   1. If a desired advisor was not acquired in turn 1, there is a 90% chance a primary advisor will appear in turn 2 (assuming everyone claims an advisor in turn 1 and no one else is looking for a raid advisor).
 * Sail to Arados
 * Raid the temple.
 The temple is a site at the colony, so we raid against the colony defenses, a garrison of 2 and a red defense of 10.
   * Success is guaranteed even if we receive 2 damage, so 8 successes is the threshold to clear.